markope/crossbarwww/website/crossbario/iotcookbook/Arduino-Yun-Basic-Setup.md

 cd /tmp
 ```

 You need to get the current link to the upgrade from the [Arduino downloads page](http://www.arduino.cc/en/Main/Software).
+Scroll down a bit untill you get to 'Other Software' and click on the 'OpenWRT - Yun 1.x.x Upgrade Image'.
 Be aware that the link you get from this page only leads to a donation page - this then contains the actual link.
-We then download this
+We then download this, e.g.

 ```shell
 wget http://downloads.arduino.cc/openwrtyun/1/YunSysupgradeImage_v1.5.3.zip